isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     string s;   // s is default initialized to "" cin >> s;   // s expands to hold the string

-Don't consider simple variables that are targets for input operations exceptions to this rule:
+Don’t consider simple variables that are targets for input operations exceptions to this rule:

     int i;   // bad
     // ...